metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 #### History

 No relevant history to dive into here.
-It's probably more instructive to look into the last instance when Minnesota's defense played a phenomenal rushing offense.
-In that spirit, I'm not sure if the Saints can be considered as such, but if you want to look at the last time the Vikings faced off against a truly elite tailback, then New Orleans fits that bill.
-Things didn't go well at all for Minnesota - Alvin Kamara left them covered in track marks.
+It's probably more instructive to look into the last instance when Minnesota's defense played a top-tier rushing offense.
+In that spirit, let's look at their Christmas showdown against the Saints last season.
+Things didn't go well at all for Minnesota that day - Alvin Kamara left them smothered in track marks.

 #### _Weather_